SamiPerttu/FsMap3/docs/UserGuide.md

 ## Introduction

-**FsMap3 Explorer** is a Windows GUI for creating and exploring *[procedural textures](http://en.wikipedia.org/wiki/Procedural_texture)*.
+**FsMap3 Editor** is a Windows GUI for creating and exploring *[procedural textures](http://en.wikipedia.org/wiki/Procedural_texture)*.
 Texture descriptions can be edited, loaded and saved, exported as images, randomized, mutated and evolved.
 This user guide helps you get started.

 At the time of this writing **FsMap3** is considered to be in alpha, which means that things are still changing rapidly.
 Backward compatibility of saved textures is not guaranteed until we move to beta.